pittachalk/chipseq-smk/README.md

 * `log` directives are missing for some rules.
 * `threads` need to be configured properly for certain rules, and checked for compatibility with the SLURM settings.
 * `qc` rule has not been rewritten for PE yet.
+* Try the `reports` feature.
+Can things from rule `all` be excluded if theya re in reports?

 ## Known bugs
 *Disclaimer: there are some known bugs with the packages, which is independent from this Snakemake pipeline.
 Please report them to the developers of said packages.
 I do not have the time or capability to fix them myself.*